Coping with peak packaging demand

 What is Black Friday?

-Black Friday happens on the day after Thanksgiving in the United States.
-It began as a way to entice shoppers into starting their Christmas shopping – effectively an unofficial launch to the festive season.
+Black Friday occurs on the day after Thanksgiving in the United States.
+It began as a way to entice shoppers into starting their Christmas shopping—effectively an unofficial launch to the festive season.

 However, the “Black Friday” phrase did not become widespread until the 1960s.
-Some claim that it refers to the fact that it is the day that retailers “move into the black” and start making a profit for the year.
-Others claim it is related to the markdowns on prices.
+Some claim that it refers to the day that retailers “move into the black” and start making a profit for the year.
+Others claim it is related to price markdowns.

 Black Friday facts and figures

-So, with the focus for most businesses likely to be meeting the Black Friday, Cyber Monday and Christmas seasonal demand, it is easy for your Black Friday packaging (and the associated processes) to be ignored or neglected.
+So, with most businesses’ focus likely to be meeting the Black Friday, Cyber Monday, and Christmas seasonal demand, it is easy for Black Friday packaging (and the associated processes) to be ignored or neglected.

 Steps to take for a successful Black Friday

-Regardless of the extent to which your business plans to partake in Black Friday discounts and promotions, you are still likely to see increased demand in the run-up to Christmas.
+Regardless of the extent to which your business plans to participate in Black Friday discounts and promotions, increased demand in the run-up to Christmas is almost inevitable.

 - Avoiding excessive packaging.